UPCOMING ALPHA COURSES

 Alpha runs in churches, bars, coffee shops and homes all around the globe.
 Alpha has ten sessions and includes dinner, a short talk and a discussion at the end where you can share your thoughts and ask your questions.
 Alpha really is for anyone who’s curious.
 Our live talks are designed to encourage debate and explore the basics of the Christian faith in a friendly, honest and informal environment.
 For more information, go to alphausa.org.

 See how Alpha impacted a couple at our recent baptism service:

 Who is ALPHA for?

 Alpha is for anyone.
 People attend from all backgrounds, religions, and viewpoints.
 Participants come to investigate questions about the existence of God, the purpose of life, the afterlife, the claims of Jesus.
 Some people want to get beyond religion and find a relationship with God that really changes a life.
 Others come for the close, long-lasting friendships that are built during the Alpha course.
 Many guests have never been to church, others may have attended church occasionally but feel they have never really understood the basics of the Christian faith or simply aren't able to articulate why they believe what they believe.
 Everyone is welcome.

 How much will ALPHA cost?

 There is no charge for attending the Alpha course.
-A suggested donation of $7 for dinner is requested to cover the cost of the meal.
+A donation of $6 for dinner is suggested to cover the cost of the meal.
 Childcare is available.
 CLICK HERE for more information.

 What is discussed?